 BRUCE PARKER (PhD)

-Bruce Parker, AICP is the principal of Planning and Development Services, LLC (PDS), a Salt Lake City planning consultancy firm.
-Bruce possesses experience in community planning, development review, and planning administration.
-As a supervisor and project manager, Bruce has participated in a variety of planning activities, land use ordinances, mixed use projects, growth management and infrastructure financing, development agreements, renewable energy projects, and general plans for urban, suburban, rural, and resort communities.
-Bruce has developed collaborative planning agreements and has worked with the Utah legislature to make progressive amendments to Utah statutory law.
+Bruce Parker, AICP, is the principal of Planning and Development Services, LLC (PDS), a Salt Lake City planning consultancy firm.
+Bruce possesses broad experience in community planning, development review, and planning administration.
+As a project manager Bruce has participated in a variety of planning activities including, land use ordinances, mixed use projects, growth management and infrastructure financing initiatives, development agreements, renewable energy projects, and planning for urban, suburban, rural, and resort communities.
+Bruce has developed collaborative planning agreements for large development projects and has worked with the Utah legislature to make progressive amendments to Utah’s planning laws.
 He also provides expert witness and litigation support for public and private organizations.
-Bruce holds a Bachelor of Urban and Regional Planning (Honors)(University of New England, Australia) where he received the Consulting Planners Prize and the Bernard Cunningham Memorial Prize for Academic Achievement, and a Master of City and Metropolitan Planning (Utah), receiving the Outstanding Academic Achievement Award.
+Bruce holds a Bachelor of Urban and Regional Planning (Honors)(University of New England, Australia) where he received the Consulting Planners Prize and the Bernard Cunningham Memorial Prize for Academic Achievement, and a Master of City and Metropolitan Planning (Utah), receiving the Student Leadership Award and Outstanding Academic Achievement Award.
 Bruce has held Executive Committee positions with the Utah Chapter of the American Planning Association and is a member of the American Institute of Certified Planners.
 He presents on various planning issues at local, state, national, and international planning conferences.
-As a focus of his doctoral studies Bruce is interested in the achievement of healthy communities and the ability of planning to enhance individual and community well-being, particularly the role planning can play to enhance public education.
+As a focus of his doctoral studies Bruce is interested in the ability of planning to provide increased affordable housing opportunities and the role community participation can play to enhance public education.

 SUSIE PETHERAM (PhD)